stephanrauh/AngularFaces/README.md

 <b>BabbageFaces</b> optimizes the JSF responses.
 In most cases JSF exchanges an unnecessary large portion of the DOM tree.
 BabbageFaces fixes this.

 <b>Breaking news:</b>
 AngularFaces 2.0 provides AngularJS integration in Apache MyFaces, Oracle Mojarra, PrimeFaces and the new HTML5 friendly style.
 It doesn't need widgets of its own.
+Instead it supports most JSF and PrimeFaces widgets out of the box.

 Therefore the AngularJS and AngularDart widgets I already implemented have been moved to a widgets subproject ("AngularFaces-widgets").
+Those widgets make the AngularFaces experience even more fun, but they aren't necessary.

 <b>State of the art:</b>
 <ul>